 The calculated incremental borrowing rate was approximately 4.2%, which was calculated based on the remaining lease term of 3 years as of May 1, 2022.
+There are no material residual guarantees associated with the Company's lease and there are no significant restrictions or covenants included in the Company's lease agreement.

-The remaining lease term as of March 31, 2023 was approximately 2 years.
+The remaining lease term as of March 31, 2024 is thirteen (13) months.